Oldsmobile Alero: History

 The Alero's production ended with a special Final 500 Edition.
 These last 500 Aleros featured custom logos inspired by vintage Oldsmobile logos, dark cherry metallic paint, and a plate featuring the car's number out of 500.
 The final Alero Final 500 Edition (#500 of 500), a GLS 4-door, also happened to be the final Oldsmobile ever built, and was signed under its hood by the employees of the General Motors Lansing plant.
-The final car left the Lansing Assembly Plant on April 29, 2004 and was then given to the R.E.
+The final car left the Lansing Assembly Plant on April 29, 2004, and was then given to the R.E.
 Olds Transportation Museum.
 On December 15, 2017, this car was sold at auction for $42,000 to a dealer in Florida.

 A preview of the planned replacement for the Alero was seen in 2001 with the unveiling of the Oldsmobile O4 concept, designed by Bertone.
 The car was an open-top 4-seater with European styling featuring some Oldsmobile traits, and powered by the latest Ecotec I4 engine.
-The name had multiple meanings, including "Oldsmobile 4-Seater" as well as implying the year 2004 as a planned date for production.
+The name had multiple meanings, including "Oldsmobile 4-Seater" as well as implying 2004 as a planned date for production.

 However, the O4 concept was unveiled a few weeks after General Motors announced that they would be phasing out the Oldsmobile brand, meaning that production possibilities of the O4 would never be realized.
 Because of this, a second generation Alero was never built and the car was phased out with the Oldsmobile brand in 2004.